Siobhán Haughey

 Haughey is Hong Kong's first World Record holding swimmer after breaking the 200-metre freestyle record at the 2021 World Short Course Championships, as well as the first ever Short Course World and Junior World champion.
 She has registered 24 Hong Kong records and 6 Asian records in her career, and in total she has broken Hong Kong and Asian records for 99 times and 23 times respectively.
 She represented Energy Standard in the International Swimming League.

 Personal life

 Haughey was born in Hong Kong on 31 October 1997, shortly after the territory's handover, to an Irish father, Darach, and a Chinese (Hong Kong) mother, Canjo.
-She was baptised a Catholic at St. Margaret's Church.
+She was baptised a Catholic at St. Margaret's Church, Hong Kong.
 Her elder sister, Aisling, is also a swimmer and represented Hong Kong in amateur events.
 Her paternal granduncle was former Irish Taoiseach Charles Haughey.
 Siobhán attended St. Paul's Primary Catholic School and St. Paul's Secondary School.
 She graduated from the University of Michigan in 2019, majoring in psychology.